-Task 1.8: Installing a CD Drive
+Task 1.10: Installing a CD Drive

-As you can see in Tasks 1.5, 1.6, and 1.7, installing different types of drives in a computer requires a very similar process with just a few differences.
-Although installing a SCSI drive involves a few different steps compared to installing an IDE drive, in the end you still use the same tools and connect the drive to the motherboard and the power supply.
+As you can see in Tasks 1.7, 1.8, and 1.9, installing different types of drives in a computer requires a very similar process with just a few important differences.
+Although installing a SCSI drive involves a few different steps compared to installing IDE and SATA drives, in the end you still use the same tools and connect the drive to the motherboard and the power supply.

 Installing a CD drive in a PC involves many of the same steps but does present a difference or two.
-Most PCs come with at least a basic CD-ROM, CD-W, or CD-RW drive, so you won't often be installing the first CD drive in a PC.
+Most PCs come with some type of optical drive, so you won't often be installing the first CD drive in a PC.
 It is more likely that you'll either be upgrading the optical drive in a computer or adding a second one.
 For example, a user could have a basic CD drive in their computer but want a CD burner added.